Skip to content

 Even though the fortress does not have any military significance nowadays – since the year of 1814, when Norway lost its last fight against Sweden there – it still houses certain military units.
 There are also art exhibitions and museums available at the fortress.
 But, perhaps, the most important thing is that the fortress had been preserved in almost ideal state.

 The site where the pillory is placed is somewhat interesting – I am still wondering why the militaries decided to place it there.
 The very moment you step on that ground, you get to see marvelous fjords opened in front of you, and that view is really unforgettable (don’t forget to take some photos).
-Theoretically, you can get to the top of the fortress, but it’s a fairly difficult task to do even in a normal weather, to say nothing of our situation when a mix of rain and snow was falling over and over.
-But it didn’t really hinder us to enjoy those picturesque, lovely views.
+Theoretically, you can get to the top of the fortress, but it’s a fairly difficult task to do even in normal weather, to say nothing of our situation when a mix of rain and snow was falling over and over.
+But it didn’t really hinder us from enjoying those picturesque, lovely views.

 Departure from Halden…